rtmigo/dmk_py/README.md

 ## File obfuscation

-The vault file format is virtually indistinguishable from random data.
+The vault file format is virtually **indistinguishable from random data**.

 The file has no header, no constant bytes (or even bits), no block boundaries are indicated.
 File size will not give clues: the file is randomly padded with a